-Students in grades 5-12 only may purchase a second helping of the main dish for an additional \$1.00.
-This applies to students whether or not they receive free or reduced meals.
-Breakfast price is \$1.60 and lunch is \$2.40.
-Additional milk may be obtained in the lunch line and will be placed on the monthly billing.
+Students in grades 4-6 may purchase a second helping of the main dish for an additional \$1.00.
+This applies to students whether they receive free or reduced meals.
+The breakfast price is \$1.80 and lunch is \$2.70.
+Additional milk may be obtained in the lunch line for \$0.40 and will be placed on the student's family account.
 No money will be handled in the lunch line.
 Afternoon milk is available to lower elementary grades K-3.
 Since it is not part of the free and reduced lunch program, students will be billed per day if they choose to participate.
-The breakfast program is served to elementary students from 7:50 to 8:10.
+The breakfast program is served to students from 7:50 to 8:10.